Clinton431/printf/README.md

-This is a group done by Clinton Nyakoe and Josephat Kahihia
+This is a group project done by Clinton Nyakoe and Josephat Kahihia